-Figure 3 Surface geological plan of the area drilled showing Havilah drillholes in relation to the historical Mutooroo mine workings and locations of mapped sulphide lodes, generally marked by outcropping gossans.
+Figure 2 Surface geological plan of the area drilled showing Havilah drillholes in relation to the historical Mutooroo mine workings and locations of mapped sulphide lodes, generally marked by outcropping gossans.
+The orientation of the long section A-B (Figure 3) is shown.